[Last updated on 02.11.2020]

 Therefore, we would like to provide you with information about the coronavirus (COVID-19) and ask you to use the contacts below to find out more about the virus and any necessary behaviour.

-- All public events until the end of October 2020 are postponed or cancelled.
+- All public events until the end of winter semester 2020/21 are postponed or cancelled.

 The university buildings are closed to external students until further notice.

 Lecturers, students and staff members have access with their HdMCard.